On the Equivalence Principle and a Unified Description of Gravitation and Electromagnetism

 The question of the gravitational mass $m_g$ of a body not being equal to its inertial mass $m_i$ due to the possibility that the gravitational self energy of the body contributes unequally to $m_g$ and $m_i$ was addressed in a series of papers by Nordtvedt \cite{nor}.
 He argues that if it is assumed

-where $\eta$ is a dimensionless constant of order of magnitude 1, $G$ is the gravitational constant, $c$ is the speed of light, and $\rho(\vec x)$ is the mass density of the body.
-For the bodies used in the experiments of references \cite{eot, rol, bra}, the correction term in eq.(1) is of order $10^{-25}$, thereby not contradicting these experiments.
-We would like to argue in the following, by way of a thought experiment, that the basic structure of GR would have remained intact had the gravitational mass been not equal to the inertial mass.
+where $\eta$ is a dimensionless constant of order of magnitude 1, $G$ is the gravitational constant, $c$ is the speed of light, and $\rho(\vec x)$ is the mass density of the body, then for the bodies used in the experiments of Refs. \cite{eot,rol,bra}, the correction term in Eq.(\ref{eqn:nord}) is of order $10^{-25}$, thereby not contradicting these experiments.
+We would like to argue in the following, by way of a thought experiment, that the basic structure of GR would have remained intact had the gravitational mass been not equal to the inertial mass. \\

 Consider an elevator cabin falling freely in a given gravitational field $\vec g$.
-Let there be test particles inside the cabin with different $m_g/m_i$ ratios.
+Let there be test particles inside the cabin with different $m_g/m_i$ ratios \footnote{Notice that the gravitational mass $m_g$ here is actually the passive gravitational mass, which is the mass acted upon by a gravitational field.
+Because of their equality in Newtonian mechanics, we do not distinguish in this work between the passive and active gravitational masses, the latter being the mass that gives rise to a gravitational field, and use the term gravitational mass only}.
 Let the elevator, an observer in it, and {\em one} of the particles have the same $m_g/m_i$ ratio.
 As the elevator falls, let the observer drop the test particles simultaneously from rest.
 He/she will then see the particles strike the floor or the ceiling of the elevator one by one according to their acceleration relative to the elevator (or the observer)